Always knowing when to

-This isn’t a compilation of other people’s reviews of gardening books, like other lists you may see online.
+This isn’t a compilation of other people’s reviews of gardening books, like other lists you may come across online.

-Having your own gardening library made up of high-quality, useful books will improve your gardening skills no matter how long you’ve been gardening.
+A gardening library filled with quality gardening books will improve your gardening skills no matter how long you’ve been gardening.

 After all, no one’s born knowing how to garden!